About Us

 The Buffalo Community Orchestra believes in developing and growing music in the surrounding community.
 In 1999, for the first time, BCO joined with Suzuki String students from Montrose, MN (later known as the Bravo Strings of Montrose).
 For many years this collaboration was a staple of the concert season.
 What started as a few students performing a pre-concert showcase in the early years grew to young students performing side by side at least once during the concert season.

 Since its inception in 1995, the Buffalo Community Orchestra has welcomed twelve conductors to the podium.
-BCO has been fortunate to have lean led extremely talented conductors, many of whom during their tenure were working towards completion of their Doctor of Musical Arts at the University of Minnesota.
-Notable music directors include Mary Roberts Wilson, John Sall, Nicholas Wallin, Brendan Caldwell, Peter Jacobson, Foster Beyers, Erik Rohde, Paul McShee, Lindsay Boyd, Ernesto Estigarribia and current music director, Hisham Bravo Groover.
+BCO is fortunate to have been led by extremely talented conductors, many of whom during their tenure were working towards completion of their Doctor of Musical Arts at the University of Minnesota.
+Notable music directors include Mary Roberts Wilson, John Sall, Nicholas Wallin, Brendan Caldwell, Peter Jacobson, Foster Beyers, Erik Rohde, Paul McShee, Lindsay Boyd, Ernesto Estigarribia, Hisham Bravo Groover, and current music director, David Carrillo

 Buffalo Community Orchestra is a Minnesota non-profit corporation with the Section 501(c)(3) designation from the IRS.
 BCO is funded by corporate and private donors, contributions from member-musicians, and grants from the Central Minnesota Arts Board.